 The Sox are celebrating the 100th Anniversary of their 1917 World Series championship team and the Mobile Museum will showcase some amazing pieces, headlined by the first-ever opportunity to hold a bat used by Hall of Famer Eddie Collins (pictured below).
 Collins, a master at the dead-ball game of slap-hitting and base-stealing, remains the franchise leader in steals (368).
 Collins was a lynchpin of the 1917 team with nine hits in the series win over the Giants.
 Also on display will be an endorsement letter from 1926 signed by Collins when he was the manager of the club.

-Famous Sox Slugger, “Shoeless” Joe Jackson (pictured below), and Hall of Fame catcher, Ray Schalk, were also on the 1917 team.
+Famous Sox Slugger, “Shoeless” Joe Jackson (pictured left), and Hall of Fame catcher, Ray Schalk, were also on the 1917 team.
 Fans will see the Museum’s rare “Shoeless Joe” bat that he used in barnstorming games after his lifetime ban, along with Schalk’s original promotional bat contract and a replica of his bat.